soimort/translate-shell/README.md

 * **[rlwrap](http://utopia.knoware.nl/~hlub/uck/rlwrap/#rlwrap)**: *a GNU readline wrapper*
     * required for readline-style editing and history in the interactive shell
 * **[curl](http://curl.haxx.se/)** with **OpenSSL** support
-    * required for secured URL fetching (self-upgrading, etc.)
+    * required for secured URL fetching (checking for upgrade, etc.)

 ### Environment and Fonts